Abhi2790/Temperature_Pred_Model/README.md

-# 🌡️ Temperature Prediction Model (India Weather 2000–2024)
+# 🌡️Temperature Prediction Model(India Weather 2000–2024)

 This project predicts **next-day maximum temperature** for Indian cities using machine learning regression models.
 It also includes a **binary classification** task to predict whether the temperature will exceed **30°C**.